-This management's discussion and analysis of our financial condition and results of operations is based on our unaudited condensed financial statements, which have been prepared in accordance with U.S. GAAP.
-The preparation of these unaudited condensed financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in our financial statements.
+This management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with U.S. GAAP.
+The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in our financial statements.
 On an ongoing basis, we evaluate our estimates and judgments, including those related to fair value of financial instruments and accrued expenses.
 We base our estimates on historical experience, known trends and events and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-There have been no significant changes in our critical accounting policies as discussed in the Form 8-K and the final prospectus filed by us with the SEC on March 9, 2021 and March 1, 2021, respectively, except for Amendment No. 1 on Form 8-K/A filed by the Company on May 28, 2021 to amend and restate the Company's audited balance sheet to reflect the classification of the Company's Warrants as a liability, in accordance with the SEC's Staff Statement on Accounting and Reporting Considerations for Warrants Issued by Special Purpose Acquisition Companies ("SPACs") dated April 12, 2021 (the "SEC Statement").
+There have been no significant changes in our critical accounting policies as discussed in the Form 10-K filed by us with the SEC on April 13, 2022.